1dancook/1dancook.github.io/_posts/2024-01-05-questionable-quake-reporting.md

 In a follow up at some point it would be good to actually use coordinates as a window.
 Another interesting angle would be to see how many earthquakes had a registered intensity on Noto peninsula.

 However, the number here is less than what NHK reported.
-It seems there was either an error on NHK's part, or JMA shares non-public data with them - but it can't be intential error... the government run media would never lie to us.
+It seems there was either an error on NHK's part, or JMA shares non-public data with them - but it can't be an intentional error... the government run media would never lie to us.